FlexMeasures/flexmeasures/documentation/features/scheduling.rst

      - Power sensors that are relevant, but not flexible, such as a sensor recording rooftop solar power connected behind the main meter, whose production falls under the same contract as the flexible device(s) being scheduled.
    * - ``consumption-price-sensor``
      - ``5``
-     - The sensor which defines costs/revenues of consuming energy.
+     - The sensor which defines the price of consuming energy.
+This sensor can be recording market prices, but also CO2 - whatever fits your optimization problem.
    * - ``production-price-sensor``
      - ``6``
-     - The sensor which defines cost/revenues of producing energy.
+     - The sensor which defines the price of producing energy.
    * - ``site-power-capacity``
      - ``"45kW"``
      - Maximum/minimum achievable power at the grid connection point [#asymmetric]_.
 Defaults to the Asset attribute ``capacity_in_mw``